excellent reviews view over 10000 reviews

 • 3/8" - The most popular

-The Pitch is important as the drive sprocket must be the same pitch as the chain, and if relevant, the same as the bar nose sprocket too.
-As mentioned above the best way to identify the pitch of your chain is by viewing the number stamped into the drive link.
+The pitch is crucial because the drive sprocket must match the chain's pitch, and if applicable, the same goes for the bar nose sprocket.
+The best way to identify the pitch is by checking the number stamped on the drive link.

 Saw Chain Sequence